MichaIng/DietPi-Docs/docs/software/gaming.md

       - Under Main ROM File:, click the browse button (3 dots) ...
       - Navigate to your Kickstarts directory
         `/mnt/dietpi_userdata/amiberry/kickstarts`
-        Remark: Amiberry does not currently support symlinks.
+        Remark: Amiberry does not currently support symbolic links.
 If you have a dedicated USB drive installation, the location is:
         `/mnt/uuid-of-drive/amiberry/kickstarts`
       - Select a Kickstart (1.3 is recommended)

     - Select a Floppy disk image (ADF):
       - On the left hand side, select Floppy drives.
-      - Under DF0:, select the browse button the right hand side (3 dots) ...
+      - Under `DF0:`, select the browse button the right hand side (3 dots) ...
       - Navigate to your Floppy image directory, e.g.
         `/mnt/dietpi_userdata/amiberry/floppy_images`
-        Remark: Amiberry does not currently support symlinks.
+        Remark: Amiberry does not currently support symbolic links.
 If you have a dedicated USB drive installation, the location is:
         `/mnt/uuid-of-drive/amiberry/floppy_images`
       - Select the ROM you wish to use.